Enhancing Network Failure Mitigation with Performance-Aware Ranking

 \subsection{Demand-Aware Max-Min Fair}

-This section describes how we compute the max-min fair rate of flows given their drop-limited throughput. (\algoref{Alg:Fair-Share-Throughput}, \lineref{2:Line:Max-Min-Fair}).
+\impact computes the impact of a given mitigation $\mitigationAction$ on the throughput of long flows in two steps.
+(1) it estimates the drop-limited throughput for each flow (\lineref{1:Line:get-drop-tput} in \algoref{Alg:Fair-Share-Throughput}), assuming there is no congestion and the packet drop enforces the maximum possible rate.
+(2) \impact computes the max-min fair rate of each flow and enforces these drop-limited throughputs as an upper limit on the rate (demand) of each flow (\lineref{2:Line:Max-Min-Fair}).
+This ensures that a flow does not receive more than its drop-limited throughput unless it is limited by its fair share when congestion is more severe than the drop rate.

 Algorithms to compute max-min fairness~\cite{Lavanya-sPerc} assume demands are unbounded and are only limited by the network capacities.
-In \sysname, when we account for drop-limited flows we assume there is no congestion and so we find the maximum rate they can achieve using the packet drop rate on their route.
-We then model these drop-based rates in the max-min fair throughput computation by adding one virtual edge per flow with capacity = drop-based rate.
-This ensures the flow would not get more than its drop-based throughput, and at the same time, if congestion is more severe than the drop rate, the flow would be limited by its fair share.
-We can use the same method to model congestion control rate limits in the first few epochs of each flow.
-For example, scenarios where the protocol's congestion window limits a flow's rate.
+In \sysname, we develop a demand-aware extension of these algorithms that can enforce limits on each flow's rate (\algoref{Alg:Capacity-Limited-Link}).
+To achieve this, we augment the topology and add one virtual edge per flow with capacity set at the drop-limited rate.
+Then, we use existing algorithms to compute the network-wide max-min fair rates on this augmented topology.
+We can use the same method to enforce congestion control rate limits in the first few epochs of each flow in cases where the protocol's congestion window limits the flow's rate.

-We can use any of the variants of the k-waterfilling algorithm~\cite{Lavanya-sPerc} in the network-wide-max-min-fair function in \lineref{Line6:demand-aware:max-min} (but some can result in O(|E| + |F|) number of iterations where |E| is the number of edges and |F| the number of flows).

-We instead use a faster variant of max-min fairness that improves the speed up of k-waterfilling by 30x with minor degradation in the quality of the estimated metric (\figref{fig:scalability:speedup}, \figref{fig:scalability:error}).
+We can use any of the variants of the $k$-waterfilling algorithm~\cite{Lavanya-sPerc} in the network-wide-max-min-fair function in \lineref{Line6:demand-aware:max-min} (but some can result in O(|E| + |F|) number of iterations where |E| is the number of edges and |F| the number of flows).
+Instead, we use a faster variant of max-min fairness~\cite{max-min} that speeds up k-waterfilling by 30$\times$ with minor degradation in the quality of the estimated rates (\figref{fig:scalability:speedup}, \figref{fig:scalability:error}).